-20 "Acting Up" means an employee is directed or is held accountable to perform, and does perform, substantially all of the responsibilities of a higher position.
-21 Pursuant to the Acting Up Policy, no employee may serve in an Acting Up assignment in excess of 90 days in any
+[&]quot;Acting Up" means an employee is directed or is held accountable to perform, and does perform, substantially all of the responsibilities of a higher position.

-21 Pursuant to the Acting Up Policy, no employee may serve in an Acting Up assignment in excess of 90 days in any calendar year unless the department receives prior written approval from DHR.
+Pursuant to the Acting Up Policy, no employee may serve in an Acting Up assignment in excess of 90 days in any calendar year unless the department receives prior written approval from DHR.
 The department must submit a Waiver Request in writing signed by the Department Head at least 10 days prior to the employee reaching the 90-day limitation.
 If the department exceeds 90 days of Acting Up without receiving a granted Waiver Request from DHR, the department is in violation of the Policy.

-Department Acting Position Number of Employees Date of Response Expiration of Waiver Transportation Foreman of Lineman 1 11/28/17 12/31/17 Water General Foreman Electrical Mechanics 1 9/21/17 Waiver covered days that exceeded 90-day limit Water Operating Engineer 1 · 9/21/17 11/30/17 Water Assistant Chief Operating Engincer 1 9/21/17 11/30/17
+Department Acting Position Number of Employees Date of Response Expiration of Waiver Transportation Foreman of Lineman 1 11/28/17 12/31/17 Water General Foreman Electrical Mechanics 1 9/21/17 Waiver covered days that exceeded 90-day limit Water Operating Engineer 1 9/21/17 11/30/17 Water Assistant Chief Operating Engineer 1 9/21/17 11/30/17